 Application of the “governmental purpose” analysis to antidiscrimination laws might, to be sure, result in a mildly awkward conclusion.
 The analysis suggests that the same antidiscrimination law could be constitutionally unproblematic in most cases—namely, where the main purpose is to remedy the denial of goods, services, or opportunities—but not in other cases, where the main purpose is to redress the “dignitary harm” of offense incurred from the expression of another citizen’s constitutionally protected beliefs.

 But this sort of awkwardness is scarcely a stranger in the law.
 Lawyers and judges are perfectly familiar with the idea that a law may be constitutional in some of its applications but not in others.
 So there is nothing anomalous about the idea that antidiscrimination laws are fully within the government’s authority—but only when the government is not using such laws as part of a campaign to compel people to express “by word or act” their support for a government-prescribed orthodoxy.
 Unfortunately, that is precisely what is going on in the marriage cases.

-Steven Smith is Professor of Law at the University of San Diego.
 Professor Smith assisted in writing and submitting an amicus brief in the Masterpiece Cakeshop case, from which portions of this essay have been adapted.